wilsonparson/wilsonparson.com/src/wiki/books/essentialism/index.md

 * Stop telling yourself "I can do both."
 * "Saying yes to any opportunity by definition requires saying no to several others."
+* One area where I really need to learn the concept of "I can't do both" is with sleep.

 > Continue here.